 What Do I Need To Make Oat Milk?

 - Old Fashioned Oats: Use old fashioned oats, steel cut oats, or rolled oats – NOT quick cooking ones.
-The quick cookinig oats get slimy and that is not what you want in your drink.
-Old Fashtioned Oats are the perfect texture – I use Bob’s Red Mill variety because they are certified gluten free.
+The quick cooking oats get slimy and that is not what you want in your drink.
+Old Fashioned Oats are the perfect texture.

 - Water: use any kind you would normally drink (tap, bottled, filtered)